-The Company's objective is to establish itself as a world leader in the development of technologies and solutions that allow customers to create, link and manage networks of embedded servers, computers and devices.
-The Company's vision is one where millions of devices are smart and connected, and the information transfer between and device and the enterprise is seamless and part of everyday operations.
+The Company's objective is to establish itself as a world leader in the development of technologies and solutions that allow customers to create, link and manage networks of specialized intelligent devices.
+The Company's vision is one where millions of devices are smart and connected, and the information transfer between device and the enterprise is seamless and part of everyday operations.
 The Company intends to accomplish its objective by assisting its customers and partners to develop new products by using Intrinsyc's licensable technologies and its technical support and design services.